As Amended February 27, 2018

 Section 2.04: 3rd Vice President;

 Section 3.01: The President shall appoint all standing committees, special committees and workgroups.
-Special committees, workgroups and Liaisons shall be approved by the Executive Board.
+Special committees, workgroups and Liaisons shall be approved by the Board of Directors.

-Section 3.02: Standing committees, workgroups and liaisons will have chairs that will report to the Executive Board at regular scheduled meetings during the year.
+Section 3.02: Standing committees, workgroups and liaisons will have chairs that will report to the Board of Directors at regular scheduled meetings during the year.
 The Chair of these committees will not have executive privileges.
-The emphasis on standing committees will be the importance in the ability of the Association to deliver on the mission, and/or report on associated business.
+The emphasis on standing committees will be the importance in the ability of the Association to deliver on the mission, strategic plan, and/or report on associated business.

-Section 4.01 The Executive Board shall have the power to adopt Bylaws consistent with this Constitution and the Constitution of the Texas Municipal League to govern the conduct of its meetings and the business of the Association.
+Section 4.01 The Board of Directors shall have the power to adopt By-laws consistent with this Constitution and the Constitution of the Texas Municipal League to govern the conduct of its meetings and the business of the Association.

 Section 5.01 The presiding officer shall preserve order and decorum, and shall take no part in debates while he is presiding.
 All questions of order shall be decided by the President or Parliamentarian, subject to an appeal to the members attending.
 Upon such appeal the vote shall be taken without debate; the presiding officer may state his reasons for the decision given, and shall put the question as follows: “Shall the decision of the chair be sustained?”
 A two-thirds majority of those voting shall be necessary to reverse the decision of the chair.